 Members of the Latvian army know that the rundown military facilities on base need rebuilding.
 Sadly, their relationships need the same attention -- 80 percent of all Latvian marriages end in divorce.

-Thanks to the work of Raimonds Locs, chief chaplain of the army, and Drew Rush, Campus Crusade for Christ staff member, the much-needed marriage renovations began last September with the country's first Military Marriage Conference.
+Thanks to the work of Raimonds Locs, chief chaplain of the army, and Drew Rush, Cru staff member, the much-needed marriage renovations began last September with the country's first Military Marriage Conference.

 Twenty-five couples -- mainly officers -- spent a weekend in the Latvian countryside learning about God's plan for their marriages.